pancho-dev/pancho-dev/content/posts/creating-kubernetes-kind-cluster.md

           servicePort: 8080
 EOF

-# After that we can see the service ibn our laptop/vm responding in localhost
+# After that we can see the service in
+# our laptop/vm responding in localhost
 $ curl http://localhost/helo
 CLIENT VALUES:
 client_address=10.244.0.2